iamdanielv/kb_gk61/learning.md

 The keyboard already came with a clever trick for re-using the Fn, Shift, Menu, RightCtl keys as arrows on tap and the modifiers on hold.
 I kept that feature but extended it.
+I was having problems with the shift key not registering properly when typing fast.
+I added a new arrow layer to mitigate this.

 #### Getting to layers: